burger icon

 VIP perks and perks for go-big types

-VIP Level Monthly limit Cashback Processing
+VIP Level Monthly limit (Negotiable) Cashback Processing Priority

-Diamond Custom, by invite 10% (25x) Basically instant
+Diamond Custom, by invite 10% (25x) Top Priority

 Usual payment hiccups and what to do